Ph.D. Student in Computer Science and Engineering

 • Member of the Future of Life Institute's AI Safety Community Researchers

-Instructor Support Volunteering, UConn Center for Excellence in Teaching and Learning (Jan 2025 – May 2025)
+Instructor Support Volunteer, UConn Center for Excellence in Teaching and Learning (Jan 2025 – May 2025)

 Teaching Assistant, ML Alignment & Theory Scholars (MATS) (Jun 2024 – Aug 2024)

-Led weekly "AI Safety Strategy" sessions for MATS 6.0, guiding scholars through discussions on AI threat models and evaluating research proposals.
+Led weekly "AI Safety Strategy" sessions for MATS 6.0, guiding emerging scholars through curated readings on AI threat models and research prioritization.
+Evaluated research proposals for threat model analysis and technical feasibility.

-• Future of Life Institute: Presented talk on "Quantifying Misalignment Between Agents: Towards a Sociotechnical Understanding of Alignment"
+• Future of Life Institute: Presented invited talk "Quantifying Misalignment Between Agents: Towards a Sociotechnical Understanding of Alignment" for AI Existential Safety Community

-• UConn CETL: Led "mAI dAI" seminars on AI alignment and malicious misuse for university instruction staff
+• UConn Center for Excellence in Teaching and Learning: Led "mAI dAI" seminar series on AI alignment and malicious misuse for university instructional staff

-Feel free to reach out to me at aidan.kierans [at] uconn.edu or connect with me on LinkedIn.
+Feel free to reach out at aidan.kierans [at] uconn.edu or connect with me on LinkedIn.